Away we go: Delta to charter U.S. Olympians to Beijing

 ATLANTA (AP) — The U.S. Olympic team’s airline partner will charter a flight from Los Angeles to Beijing to bring about half the American athletes to the Winter Olympics.

 This is a major breakthrough for the U.S., which had been dealing with logistical challenges because of the shutdown of routes between the U.S. and Beijing.
-Those flights all but stopped in the wake of schedule changes prompted by COVID-19.
+Those flights all but stopped in the wake of schedule changes prompted by COVID-19, and haven’t resumed.

-The USOPC did not divulge the exact date of the charter, and while the charter solves a major logistical problem for the U.S. team, it still leaves some challenges.
-Normally, athletes tailor their flights to fit their specific competition schedules — scheduling to ensure they’ll arrive with plenty of time to acclimate to the time change.
+The USOPC did not divulge the exact date of the charter, and while the charter solves a major logistical problem for the U.S. team, it does not eliminate all challenges.
+Normally, athletes tailor their flights to fit their specific competition schedules — for instance, building a schedule that ensures they’ll arrive with plenty of time to acclimate to the time change.

 “Some will be there for a shorter time than they’d prefer and others longer,” Hirshland said.
 “But it’s helpful to get some certainty so you can give everyone the ability to plan.”

 Most of those not on the charter will get to Beijing from Europe, where they are in the middle of their winter seasons.
-Still unknown are the USOPC’s plan to get dozens of coaches and support staff to Beijing.
-Most of the Beijing Organizing Committee’s instructions have revolved around people making connections in Tokyo or Hong Kong.
+Still evolving are the USOPC’s plans to get dozens of coaches and support staff to Beijing.
+Most of the Beijing Organizing Committee’s travel instructions have revolved around people making connections in Tokyo, Hong Kong and other countries outside North America.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.